atomicobject/objection/README.md

 #### Instance and Protocol Bindings

-You can bind a protocol or class to a specific instance of that type.
-This is useful when an object exists or is constructed outside of Objection.
+* Bind a protocol or class to a specific instance of that type
+* Bind a class that is registered with Objection to a protocol

 #### Example
 ```objective-c